 When you open a specific issue, you can comment and discuss the issue.
 Unlike the other tools, you don't see a dedicated button for adding attachments.
 Thus, it seems that GitHub doesn't even support attachments, but it actually does.
 You can drag and drop files in the text box.
 I'd say that a clear button for attachments would be more intuitive.

 In conclusion, GitHub's issue management tool has a lot of similar features with Deveo's and GitLab's issue management tools.
-Simplicity is a plus, and the possibility to set due dates for the milestones has some advantages.
+Simplicity is a plus.
+You cannot set deadlines for issues but you can do that for milestones.
 Lack of any kind of prioritizing system is a problem from the project management angle.

 BitBucket hasn't made using its issue tracker too lucrative.
 You need to enable issue tracker from repository settings before you can even start creating issues in your project.
 The reason for this counterproductive approach is obvious: Atlassian just wants you to use JIRA (they even advertise in the settings and issue view).